Cavalletta98/Behavioral-Architecture-with-Real-Simulation/README.md

 cd <your_workspace>
 catkin_make
 source devel/setup.bash
-cd src/Behavioral-Architecture
+cd src/Behavioral-Architecture-with-Real-Simulation
 roslaunch launch_file.launch
 ```

 # Working hypothesis and environment
-The robot interact with a human via a command and pointed gestures.
-It moves inside a 2D discrete enviroment.
-Both robot targets position and pointed gestures belongs to the map.
-The robot has 3 behaviors: Play,Normal,Sleep.
-The robot can receive any command while executing PLAY state and it can receive any command or pointed gesture while executing SLEEP state but all of them are ignored while executing one of the two states.
-The initial state is NORMAL.
-The only command is "play".
-There two predifined positions inside the map ("Person" and "Home" position) that cannot be changed during the execution.
-When the robot moves, it cannot respond to other stimulus.
-The robot can go into Person or "Home" position during NORMAL behavior and it can go into Home position during PLAY state.
+The robot is a pet that interact with a human who moves the ball into an a simulated arena.
+Target position of the robot and the ball belong to the arena.
+The robot has 3 behaviours: PLAY,NORMAL,SLEEP.
+The PLAY behaviour will start only if the robot sees the ball.
+The ball is green and is very big with respect to the robot in order to detect it.
+The home position can be initialize before starting the simulation and cannot be changed during the execution.
+The word "someTimes" is inteded as number of cycles for which it si executed a piece of code.
+The ball has no collisions

 # System's features
-- Specify different dimensions of the map
+- Specify different dimensions of the arena
 - It is possibile to define different delays for the simulation
-- Define different position of the person and the "home" inside the map before start the simulation
+- Define different position of the "home" inside the arena before start the simulation
 - It is possible to visualize the states transition in the shell
 - The robot will notify if it will reach the target position and it is possibile to visualize it in the shell (the position that the robot has reached)
+- The robot can perceives the ball even if it is moving in the NORMAL state
-- It is not possibile to generate a pointed gesture equal to the person position
+- It is possibile to see the camera of the robot in a separated window with the possibility to see a circle around the detected ball
+- It is possible to make the ball disappear simply by moving it under the ground

 # System's limitations
-- There is no graphical interface to view the map and the movement of the robot within it
-- Commmand, pointed gesture and robot motion are simulated
-- There isn't check if the user puts a position for the person or the "home" outside the map
-- Since it is used ROS Noetic, the state transition visualization is limited to the shell (it is necessary to fix some files in order to use smach viewer)

 # Possible technical improvements
-- Add other behaviors to the robot
-- Use a graphical interface for viewing the simulation
-- Add error handling in order to prevent some user position outside the map
-- Implemente a real robot motion control
-- Implements a user interface for the command and pointed gestures
-- Add more commands
-- Prevent the robot from going into "unauthorized" positions during some behaviors

 # Author and contact
 [Simone Voto](https://github.com/Cavalletta98) - simone.voto98@gmail.com